 Asking for help is not a bad thing, you can ask people to Tweet, to Like, to G+.
 Lots of people will help you.
 Remember though it’s a two way street you should help back and like and tweet their posts too.

-I am going to ask you two things now…
+I am going to ask you one thing now…

-- If you like this post, will you share it on Facebook, Twitter or LinkedIn.
+- If you like this post, will you share it on Facebook

 to our weekly updates.